-ELL Program
+EL Program

-The goal of our school English Language Learners (ELL) is to provide effective language development instruction for all ELL students to become fully proficient in the English language and have language sufficient to meet the same challenging state academic content standards as all children are expected to meet.
-Based on a child's English proficiency test scores he/she shall receive instruction in our school's ELL program.
-In grades K-5, the school uses the Wonders ELL supplemental curriculum to help develop language abilities.
+The goal of our school English learners (EL) is to provide effective language development instruction for all EL students to become fully proficient in the English language and have language sufficient to meet the same challenging state academic content standards as all children are expected to meet.
+Based on a child's English proficiency test scores he/she shall receive instruction in our school's EL program.
+In grades K-5, the school uses the Wonders EL supplemental curriculum to help develop language abilities.
+In grades 6-12, the school uses a blend of online learning with Imagine Language and Literacy and direct instruction aligned with the areas of need for each student.
 IACS uses the English language proficiency results and information from other assessments to tailor instruction to meet the linguistic and academic strengths and needs of the student.